Yay, you’re 12 weeks pregnant!

-Now you’re twelve weeks pregnant, your uterus has now grown above your pelvis.
+Now you’re 12 weeks pregnant, your uterus has grown above your pelvis.

 This has taken some pressure off your bladder.

-You should notice you don’t need to go to the toilet quite as often, and this will last until baby is quite a lot bigger.
+You should notice you don’t need to go to the toilet quite so often, and this will last until baby is quite a lot bigger.

-- Avoid acidic foods like tomatoes, citrus fruits, greasy food, coffee and spicy foods
+- Avoid acidic foods like tomatoes and citrus fruits, greasy food, coffee, and spicy foods

-- Don’t eat 3 hours before lying down in bed, elevate your head and lie on your left side.
+- Eat at least 3 hours before lying down in bed; elevate your head and lie on your left side.

-Your expanding uterus can put pressure on your blood vessels, and this can lead to you feeling dizzy.
+Your expanding uterus can put pressure on your blood vessels, and this can cause you to feel dizzy.

-In addition, over the next few months your blood pressure will begin to drop and you can feel dizzy quite frequently.
+Over the next few months your blood pressure will begin to drop; this can also quite frequently make you feel dizzy.

 You might also notice you have more frequent headaches.

-If you do, read about the five most common causes of headaches during pregnancy.
+If you do, read about the five most common causes, in Headaches During Pregnancy.

-Try to figure out your headache trigger and prevent it.
+Try to figure out your headache triggers, and avoid them.

-Any sudden changes to headaches, such as migraines or other symptoms with a headache should be reported to you care provider.
+Any sudden changes to headaches – such as migraines or other symptoms with a headache – should be reported to your care provider.

 12 Weeks Pregnant Ultrasound

-Between 11 and 13 weeks pregnancy you may have decided to have an ultrasound scan.
+Between 11 and 13 weeks pregnancy you might have decided to have an ultrasound scan.

-This scan is to check on baby’s growth and development, so you may get to see baby this week!
+This scan is to check on baby’s growth and development, so you might get to see your baby this week.

 During the ultrasound, the sonographer will measure baby from crown to rump.

-This helps to determine if your baby is growing according to what’s expected at this gestation.
+This helps to determine whether your baby is growing according to what’s expected at this gestation.

-It’s not predicting the actual day your baby will be born.
+It doesn’t predict the exact day your baby will be born.

 In fact, did you know only 3-5% of babies are born on their due date?

-This is important to remember as you’re likely to get very tired of being asked ‘is the baby here yet?’ when you’re very pregnant.
+This is important to remember, as you’re likely to get very tired of being asked, ‘Isn’t the baby here yet?’ when you’re very pregnant.

-It’s worth considering adding two weeks to your due date when telling family and friends.
+It’s worth thinking about adding two weeks to your due date when you tell family and friends.

-Or even giving a due month rather than a date.
+Perhaps you could even give a due month rather than a due date.

-This way if you go over your due date (and chances are you will!) you don’t have to field all those messages.
+That way, if you go over your due date (and chances are you will!) you won’t have to field all those messages.